-This is an excerpt from a talk I gave on my experience with Dyslexia in the American Public Health System in the 1960’s for a Learning Disabilities Podcast
+This is an excerpt from a talk I gave on my experience with Dyslexia in the American Public Education System in the 1960’s for a Learning Disabilities Podcast

 When I recall the most memorable events of my childhood education, one in particular, comes immediately to mind.
 It was the late-1960’s in small-town Maine at our local public school, and I was standing at the chalkboard (we had chalkboards back then, with real chalk).
 I became acutely aware of the laughter behind me.
 I stood there at the teacher’s demand, trying to figure out how to correctly punctuate and spell a short sentence, although today I cannot recall what.
 I remember only the laughter and the look on my teacher’s face.

-As if a reprieve the bell rang, and I could hear the rest of the 5th-grade class shuffling out to the waiting buses.
+As if a by reprieve, the bell rang, and I could hear the rest of the 5th-grade class shuffling out to the waiting buses.
 I had been standing at that same board for nearly an hour, in fact, since the beginning of English class.
-I had been called to the board (despite being one of the few students who had not his hand) to correct the spelling and punctuation of a sentence that the teacher had written on the board.
-I could not amend the words or the punctuation because, at that time, I could barely read.
-I was not sure of the spelling of any word, save my name (My mother had taught me to spell it when I was five, and I had practiced it over, and over again out loud, much to her dismay I am sure).
+I had been called to the board (despite being one of the few students who had not raised his hand) to correct the spelling and punctuation of a sentence that the teacher had written on the board.
+I could not amend the words or the punctuation because, at that time, I could not really read.
+I knew small words, like cat, bat, or and, but larger words confused me; I was not sure of the spelling of any word over 4 letters, save my name (my mother had taught me to spell it when I was five, and I had practiced it over, and over again out loud, much to her dismay I am sure).
 Apart from my name, I just could not spell anything.
 I would often reverse letters and numbers; my math skills were far below my grade level.
 Had I not possessed an incredible memory, I would not have gotten as far as I had.

 My friend Roy, whose last name began with the letter G, was always seated next to me in the small classes of the time.
-Roy was brilliant, or at least more intelligent than I was.
-We walked partway home from school together, as he lived one street over from me.
+Roy was brilliant, or at least more intelligent than I was it seemed.
+We walked part way home from school together, as he lived one street over from me.
 As I mention, it was a tiny town.
-Roy knew of my limits and allowed me to peek at his work, enough to get by with a “D-” or perhaps, with some concentration, a “D.”
+Roy knew of my “mental issues” as the teacher had frequently addressed me using the “issues” instead of my name.
+I am sure he felt sorry for me, and allowed me to peek at his work, enough to get by with a “D” or perhaps, with some concentration, a “C.”

 On that rainy afternoon, standing at the chalkboard, Roy could not help me.
 No one could.
 Instead, they laughed.
 The teacher, whose name is not essential to this story, quietly sat at her desk and glared at me.
 After the rest of the class had exited the room, she explained to me how disgusted she was with me.
 She informed me that I was a stupid child; stubborn and willful.